The Silent Revolution: Algorithms and American Change

 On the positive side, algorithmic hiring can streamline workflows, reducing the time and resources spent on recruitment.
 A company receiving thousands of applications can quickly identify candidates whose skills match the job description, ensuring no resumes are overlooked.
 Such efficiency is invaluable in a fast-paced global economy.

-However, the risks are significant.
-The algorithms powering these systems are not infallible—they inherit biases present in the data used to train them.
-Amazon’s now-infamous AI recruiting tool, scrapped in 2018, serves as a cautionary tale.
-The system demonstrated bias against female applicants, reflecting historical data where male candidates dominated certain tech roles.
+However, the risks are not to be ignored.
+The algorithms powering these systems are not perfect they inherit biases present in the data used to train them.
+A great example is Amazon’s now infamous AI recruiting tool, scrapped in 2018.
+The system demonstrated bias against female applicants, reflecting historical data where male candidates dominated certain tech roles

 Impact on Diversity and Inclusion